Shivamdhuria/paws_kmm/README.md

 ### Issues and Contribution
-I am unable to add watchOS to the project, and taking PRs for that.
+WatchOS is still under progress but I will take PRs for that.

 ### Project Maintainers